 - PAIA allows a reasonable fee for processing hard-copy requests; such fees will be communicated.

-8. Internal Appeal & Complaints
+8. Internal Appeal and Complaints

-- If still unresolved, you may complain to the Information Regulator using the PAIA complaint form.
-Contact details:Information Regulator.
+If your request is refused or not satisfactorily handled, you may lodge an internal appeal with our Information Officer.
+If still unresolved, you may complain to the Information Regulator using the PAIA complaint form.